ifwe/bruce/doc/sending_messages.md

 ### Other Clients

-Example client code for writing to Bruce's input socket in Java, Python, PHP, and C will soon be available.
-For example C++ code, you can examine and borrow code from the implementation of `simple_bruce_client`.
-A client library that C and C++ clients can link to should be available soon.
-Client code for other programming languages is needed.
-Contributions from the community would be much appreciated.
+Example client code is currently available for C, C++, Java, and Python.
+This may be found in the `example_clients` directory of Bruce's Git repository.
+Community contributions for other programming languages are greatly appreciated.

 ### Message Types